PiggiesGoSqueal/Odds-And-Ends/README.md

-# Odds-And-Ends
+# The Odds and Ends Modpack
- A server-friendly modpack that aims to provide a variety of features
+ A server-friendly modpack that aims to provide something for everyone.